Lee Olesky: Tradeweb

 Following the acquisition of BrokerTec Global, Olesky rejoined Tradeweb as President in 2002.
 He remained in London, where he focused on building out Tradeweb's presence in Europe, as well as the company's expansion into derivatives and Asia, the sale of Tradeweb to Thomson Reuters in 2004, and the acquisition of LeverTrade in 2006.

 In 2008, Olesky returned to New York and was appointed CEO of Tradeweb.
 That same year, he led the acquisition of Hilliard Farber.
 In 2011, he led the acquisition of the brokerage division of Rafferty Capital Markets to expand Tradeweb's presence in the institutional market.
 In 2013, Olesky led the acquisition of BondDesk to further expand Tradeweb's presence in the retail market.

 Following two decades of private ownership, Olesky led Tradeweb's IPO on the New York Stock Exchange (NYSE) on April 4, 2019.
 Olesky has led Tradeweb from an early-stage startup with $8 million in financing to becoming one of the most successful IPOs of 2019.

 Throughout 2020 and 2021, as the COVID-19 pandemic prompted an increased shift to remote work, Olesky highlighted the accelerated reliance on electronic trading.
 Olesky told The Wall Street Journal's Matt Wirz, "The vast majority of folks inside Tradeweb and at our clients are working remotely, and that change in environment provided an opportunity for firms like us.
 Having a good digital source of information and ability to execute is key."

 In February 2022, Olesky was appointed Chairman of the Board of Tradeweb and announced he would retire as CEO at the end of 2022.
-Billy Hult will succeed him as CEO at the start of 2023.
+Billy Hult succeeded Olesky as CEO in January 2023, and Jacques Aigrain succeeded him as chairman of the board in July 2023.